-At The Law Offices of Jeffrey S. Glassman, our Boston birth injury lawyers offer our services on a contingency fee basis.
+At Jeffrey Glassman Injury Lawyers, our Boston birth injury lawyers offer our services on a contingency fee basis.

 What this means is our clients do not pay us unless we are successful in recovering a monetary amount.
 If we win, the fee for legal services is calculated based on the total award, based on an advance agreement for us to accept a fixed percentage.